+In this article, we are going to discuss how to calculate cost of debt but before then, lets define it.
 A company’s cost of debt is the effective interest rate a company pays on its debt obligations, including bonds, mortgages, and any other forms debt.

 The cost of debt measure can also give investors an idea of the company’s risk level compared to others because riskier companies generally have a higher cost of debt.

-Formula to calculate cost of debt.
+Formula to Calculate Cost of Debt.

 Effective tax rate is the average rate at which firm is taxed on its profits.